-If you want to get the most from your business' knowledge, you need to take a strategic approach to discovering, collating and sharing it.
-This is done via a knowledge management strategy - a set of written guidelines to be applied across the business.
+If you want to get the most from your business' knowledge, you need to take a strategic approach todiscovering, collating and sharing it.
+You can do this by applying a knowledge management strategy across the business.

 Creating a knowledge management strategy

-When you're drawing up the knowledge management strategy, you need to:
+To begin drawing up your knowledge management strategy, you need to:

 - consider how effective your business currently is at using its knowledge